bassclefstudio/ScratchCompiler/README.md

  - **2k file I/O**: Files streamed from disk can be buffered for up to 2k of space in this region.
  - **4k display/keyboard**: The current keyboard/peripheral IO memory is stored here, as well as the memory used by the display adapter to send queries to the output display terminal or (possibly?) graphics system.
  - **10k system data**: OS/standard libraries are cached here, as well as the current state of the system and the stack.
 Certain areas of memory are reserved for the program running with root access (the OS or bootloader).

+### Disk
+This is not currently implemented, but will provide methods for streaming named pieces of data into memory for programs to use.
+It will have its own set of [system calls](#calls), and likely require interrupt handling in order to stream larger chunks of data at a slower speed to [memory](#memory).

 ## Calls
 Calls are individual broadcasts sent to a specific part of the processor to tell it to perform a given action.
 They store no state and do not involve multiple components of the project.
 Each one is called by a broadcast of type `call_{CallName}`, where the `CallName` is the specific name for that action.
 The beginning `call_` is ommitted from the following documentation, as it is added by the command processor at runtime.